NetOfficeFw/Docs/app/tutorials/tutorial06_en_cs.md

     Excel.Worksheet sheet = (Excel.Worksheet)book.Worksheets[1];
     Excel.Range range = sheet.Cells[1,1];

-    // Style is defined as Variant in Excel Type Library and represents
+    // Style is defined as Variant in Excel Type Library and
-    // as object in NetOffice
-    Excel.Style style = (Excel.Style)range.Style;
+    // it is represented as object type in NetOffice Excel.Style style = (Excel.Style)range.Style;

-    // variant types can be a scalar type, another way to us is if (range.Style is string)
+    // variant types can be scalar types, another way to us is if (range.Style is string)
     {
         string myStyle = range.Style as string;